peace195/peace195.github.io/_posts/2017-08-17-late-fusion.md

 title: Some late fusion techniques based on the score of observations
 ---

 "Many heads are better than one".
-This is how fusion works.
-There are early fusion, middle fusion and late fusion techniques.
+It is how fusion works.
+There are early fusion, middle fusion, and late fusion techniques.
-In this post, I focused to  some late fusion techniques based on the score of observations.
+In this post, I focused on some late fusion techniques based on the score of observations.

 ## 1. Late fusion techniques